Home » Bitcoin Trading Guide

 Spot market chart of Bitcoin.
 Source: Binance

-To illustrate this, let’s use the following analogy.
-Suppose you place a buy limit order for 5 Bitcoins at $50,000 per coin.
-If the market falls to that price mark, your order will be filled, and you will receive and own 5 Bitcoins in your spot wallet.
-The value of your asset increases or decreases proportionately to the Bitcoin price.
-If the latter increases, say to $60,000 (20%), the worth of your holding also increases by 20%.
-On the other hand, if the Bitcoin price decreases to $45,000 (a 10% decline), the value of your holding declines by the same 10%, but you do not realize that 10% loss unless you sell all your coins at that point.
-If you refuse to sell, the price might turn around and regain all the losses and make you some profits.
-Also, your account will never get a margin call or get liquidated — your holding can only get wiped out if Bitcoin makes a 100% decline (or your account gets hacked).
+The value of your asset increases or decreases proportionally to the Bitcoin price.
+If the latter increases by 20% to $60,000, the value of your holding also increases by 20%.
+On the other hand, if the Bitcoin price decreases by 10% to $45,000, the value of your holding also declines by 10%, but you will not suffer a 10% loss unless you sell all your coins at that point.
+If you hold onto your Bitcoin, the price might turn around and regain all the losses and make you some profits.
+Also, your account will never get a margin call or get liquidated — your holdings can only get wiped out if Bitcoin makes a 100% decline (or your account gets hacked).

 Note that both traders and investors use the spot market.
 While traders frequently open and close many trades to make quick profits, investors just accumulate positions from time to time.
-Trading may be profitable, but the frequency of transactions comes with huge trading costs.
+Trading may be profitable, but the frequency of transactions comes with higher trading costs.

 Key features of the spot market